Breast Cancer Awareness

 Featuring the iconic pink breast cancer ribbon and the phrase, “Early Detection Saves Lives,” Snyder is honored to support the special cause license plate which is part of a larger collection of plates the sales of which help fund a number of statewide initiatives.

-In 2013, the most recent year for which data is available, more than 29,999 Michigan women received breast cancer screening services through the BCCCP.
 For additional information or to order the breast cancer plate, visit your local Secretary of State of www.michigan.gov/sos.